Search

 Session 1 | Equitable and Efficient Housing

-Panelists will discuss their successes and challenges in implementing new building efficiency programs, how programs can be improved, and energy efficiency’s role in alleviating rising household costs.
+Panelists discussed their successes and challenges in implementing new building efficiency programs, how programs could be improved, and energy efficiency’s role in alleviating rising household costs.

-Christine Guhl-Sadovy is the President of the New Jersey Board of Public Utilities (NJBPU) where she leads the New Jersey state agency with authority to oversee the state's regulated utilities, including electricity, water, natural gas, and telecommunications.
-Christine was appointed to her role by Governor Phil Murphy in 2023, prior to her nomination she served as cabinet secretary in the Governor's senior staff.
-She will share her perspective on how states are aligning utility and federal resources to accelerate housing upgrades.
+Christine Guhl-Sadovy is the President of the New Jersey Board of Public Utilities (NJBPU), where she leads the New Jersey state agency with authority to oversee the state's regulated utilities, including electricity, water, natural gas, and telecommunications.
+Christine had been appointed to her role by Governor Phil Murphy in 2023, and prior to her nomination, she served as cabinet secretary in the Governor's senior staff.
+She shared her perspective on how states were aligning utility and federal resources to accelerate housing upgrades.

-Charlie Harak is senior attorney at the National Consumer Law Center, specializing in energy and utilities issues.
-He will discuss the importance of defending critical federal efficiency programs with our Equitable and Efficient Housing panel, drawing on his significant work on federal appliance efficiency standards and advocacy for energy efficiency investments in affordable multifamily housing.
+Charlie Harak is a senior attorney at the National Consumer Law Center, specializing in energy and utilities issues.
+He discussed the importance of defending critical federal efficiency programs with our Equitable and Efficient Housing panel, drawing on his significant work on federal appliance efficiency standards and advocacy for energy efficiency investments in affordable multifamily housing.
 Click here for more information on Charlie's presentation.

 John Moon is president of LISC Green LLC, the implementing entity for the Local Initiatives Support Corporation’s funding from the federal Greenhouse Gas Reduction Fund (GGRF).
-John will provide his prospective on the opportunities and challenges for prioritizing affordable housing with the implementation of federal funding on the Equitable and Efficient Housing panel.
+John provided his perspective on the opportunities and challenges for prioritizing affordable housing with the implementation of federal funding on the Equitable and Efficient Housing panel.

 Rose Stephens-Booker is the Managing Director of Programs and Partnerships at the Building Decarbonization Coalition (BDC), where she oversees the organization’s programs and strategic collaborations with market leaders, policymakers, and consumer-focused campaigns to accelerate the transition to clean energy in homes and buildings.
 Previously, Rose served as BDC’s Director of State Mobilization, launching and scaling a team dedicated to driving state-level decarbonization efforts.
 Rose will be moderating the housing session.